snellm/kawaii/README.md

 Kawaii is a tiny experimental library for exploring how microtyping can be integrated into Java.

-See TODO for the motivation behind this.
+See [this blog post](http://www.michael-snell.com/2015/03/microtyping-in-java-revisited.html) for the motivation behind this.

 Dependencies
 ============